Michael Reidy - MSU

 A Montana State University history professor whose work focuses on the impact of mountains on some of history’s most influential scientific minds will present “Mountaineering and Science: How Alpinism Fundamentally Transformed the Nature of Scientific Research in the 19th Century.”

-Michael Reidy, the Michael Malone Professor of History in MSU’s Department of History and Philosophy, has been studying the influence of mountaineering on important scientific thinkers, including Charles Darwin and John Tyndall.
+Michael Reidy, the Michael Malone Professor of History in MSU’s Department of History and Philosophy, studies the influence of mountaineering on important scientific thinkers, including Charles Darwin and John Tyndall.
 He will discuss Tyndall, an Irish scientist who was an early researcher of the natural greenhouse effect.
 Tyndall also was one of the pioneers of modern mountaineering, spending his summers climbing in the Swiss Alps.

 Reidy contends neither science nor sport occurs in a vacuum but they are parts of a broader cultural development.